surge-synthesizer/surge-synthesizer.github.io/nightly.md

 <li><a href="{% include latest_win_x86_url %}">Windows 32-bit</a></li>
 </ul>

+The <a href="https://github.com/surge-synthesizer/surge/commits/main">full git commit history is always available</a>.

 But before you do, please take a moment to understand the nightlies.
 We automatically build Surge on all our platforms with every commit to our <a href="https://github.com/surge-synthesizer/surge">main</a> branch.
 This means